Our developer community is full of industry professionals who want to integrate Matterport into their every-day workflows.

 • Token Secret - This is presented only once, so make sure to copy and save it securely.

 API keys are “admin” or “all-access” keys.
 This means they grant users administrative credentials to the customer account.
-Using the API with the generated API key, developers can perform all administrative functions using the API, including archiving models and purchasing floorplans and MatterPaks.
+Using the API with the generated API key, developers can perform all administrative functions using the API, including archiving models, purchasing floorplans and Matterpaks.

 It’s important to remember this when sharing your API keys.
 We strongly advise that you don’t share your API keys with third-party companies or developers.